 Because trades are only executed each time a new ledger closes (approximately every 3-5 seconds), the XRP Ledger is not suitable for high-frequency trading .
 The order transactions execute within a ledger is designed to be unpredictable, to discourage front-running .

 The XRP Ledger does not natively represent concepts such as market orders, stop orders, or trading on leverage.
 Some of these may be possible with creative use of custom tokens and Offer properties.

 As a decentralized system, the XRP Ledger does not have any information on the actual people and organizations behind the accounts involved in trading.
-Therefore, the ledger itself cannot implement restrictions around who can or cannot participate in trading, and users and issuers must take care to follow any relevant laws to regulate trading tokens that represent various types of underlying assets.
+The ledger itself cannot implement restrictions around who can or cannot participate in trading, and users and issuers must take care to follow any relevant laws to regulate trading tokens that represent various types of underlying assets.
 Features such as freezes and authorized trust lines are intended to help issuers comply with relevant laws and regulations.

 - account_offers method to look up Offers placed by an account

 - book_offers method to look up Offers to buy or sell a given currency pair

 - OfferCreate transaction to place a new Offer or replace an existing Offer

 - OfferCancel transaction to cancel an existing Offer

 - Offer object for the data structure of passive Offers in the ledger

 - DirectoryNode object for the data structure that tracks all the Offers for a given currency pair and exchange rate.